JeffHing/angular-cabinet/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

-# AngularCabinetDirective
+# AngularCabinet

-AngularCabinetDirective is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinet is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

-AngularCabinetDirective is modeled after the structure of a cabinet of drawers, which has the following properties:
+AngularCabinet is modeled after the structure of a cabinet of drawers, which has the following properties:

 * A cabinet contains one or more drawers.